Overview

 Engage Victoria

-Distinctive Areas and Landscapes Legislation
+Distinctive Areas and Landscapes legislation

 In 2018, the Victorian Government passed landmark legislation to recognise and safeguard the state’s distinctive areas and landscapes and to achieve better coordinated decision-making by government agencies, local councils and other key parties.